 - Some charities offer to double or triple your donations - called “donation matching.
 While there are some exceptions, this matching is usually illusory and the matching funds would have gone to the charity whether or not you donated.
 This blog post by GiveWell explains more.
 Exceptions include Facebook’s Giving Tuesday, as while Facebook would have donated the money without your donation, your donation could cause the money to be allocated to more effective charities.

-Take a Pledge to Donate in the Future
+Pledge to Donate in the Future

 - Raising for Effective Giving - A giving pledge for professional poker players.